Is It Time to Adopt a Social-First Strategy?

 The difference between these results and younger age groups couldn’t be clearer.
 Just 15% of the 18-24 group said they preferred a printed publication for news.
 The most popular choices in this cohort were television, followed closely by Facebook, Twitter and the websites of newspapers and broadcasters.
 It’s also important to note that every social platform and digital source had grown in popularity with respondents across all age groups when compared to five years earlier.

 However, if the goal is reach and impact then the importance of digital cannot be overstated.
-Our results show those aged under 55 are far more likely to turn to social media for news and it’s safe to assume this trend will continue with emerging generations.
-Not only do social platforms hold the key to a growing audience, they’re also capable of targeting specific types of traffic that is much more difficult to do offline.
+Our results show those aged under 55 are far more likely to turn to social media for news, and it’s safe to assume this trend will continue with emerging generations.
+Not only do social platforms hold the key to a growing audience, they’re also capable of targeting specific types of traffic, which is much more difficult to do offline.
 On these grounds, then, it’s fair to say ‘social first’ is the most effective strategy for PR and content marketing today.

 The author: Jane Ainsworth is managing director of WPR.
 She has over 20 years’ experience in developing and delivering communications strategies for consumer brands including Dunelm, Tesco, Mothercare, Greene King, John Lewis, Bullring, Beaverbrooks and Westfield.